PhoenixGreen/Decred-Magazine/Revisions/May-2023-Revisions.md

 ## Site Admin
 Reporting Structure: Completion Date - Work undertaken - Link or detailed description
-* Wbsite backup - DATE - ???
+* Wbsite backup - 5/5/2023 - Full back up completed
-* Communications - ??
+* Communications - Started thinking about and discussing the next Decred Magazine proposal for Mid-June 2023.
+One idea that is gaining traction, is to move to a multi-chain publication.
+Possibly funded by multiple DAO’s.
+This does raise some issues with logistics and problematic articles, but the massive upside is a bigger audience.
-* Creator onboarding - ??
+*
-* Website edits and links - ??

 ## Import content and New Posts
 Reporting structure: Content date - Content type - Title - Link